 Accepting our Terms of Business

 Please read this document carefully.
 It sets out the terms and conditions on which we agree to act for you and contains details of our respective responsibilities.
 By asking us to quote for, arrange or handle your insurance, you are providing your informed agreement to these Terms of Business.
 This document will supersede any Terms of Business previously in force.
 Please contact us immediately if there is anything in these Terms of Business which you do not understand or with which you disagree.

-References to “We” and “Us” means Country and Commercial Insurance Brokers Limited and our trading names.
-References to “you” means the insured and/or their appointed agent.
+References to ‘We’ and ‘Us’ means GRP Retail Ltd and our trading names: Country and Commercial Insurance Brokers and Barpax.
+References to ‘you’ means the insured and/or their appointed agent.

 The Financial Conduct Authority

-Country and Commercial Insurance Brokers Limited is authorised and regulated by the Financial Conduct Authority with FCA Register number FRN 5996852.
+GRP Retail Ltd is authorised and regulated by the Financial Conduct Authority with FCA Register number FRN 745618.

 We are an Insurance Intermediary and our permitted business is arranging, advising, dealing as agent, making arrangements and assisting in the administration and performance of general insurance contracts and pure protection contracts.
 We are also authorised to undertake the following consumer credit activities: Credit Broking.
 You can check this on the FCA’s register by visiting the FCA website https://register.fca.org.uk/ or by contacting the FCA on 0800 111 6768.

-We may at times act on behalf of the insurer under a delegated authority agreement whereby we are able to quote or issue policy documentation on their behalf.
-Where we recommend a policy with an insurer where we act under a delegated authority agreement we will advise you of this.
+Where we act on behalf of the insurer under a delegated authority agreement whereby, we are able to quote or issue policy documentation or settle claims or handle complaints on their behalf we will let you know in writing.

 Requests for cover or changes to your insurance are not effective until they are confirmed by us.